Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Further Exploration of the Uncertainty Highlighting Design Space

 \section{Further Exploration of the Uncertainty Highlighting Design Space}

-Our post-task interview included discussing design probes to further explore the design space of uncertainty highlighting.
-Our design probes showed alternative designs of uncertainty highlighting that differ in granularity, specificity, and interactivity as described in Section~\ref{sec:procedure} and shown in Appendix~\ref{appdx:instructions}.
+Our post-task interview included a discussion of several design probes to further explore the design space of uncertainty highlighting.
+Our design probes showed alternative designs of uncertainty highlighting that differ in granularity, specificity, and interactivity as described in Section~\ref{sec:procedure}.
 We analyzed the transcribed content using an inductive approach following our interview structure.
 We first discuss participants' comments around these three dimensions, then we summarize additional themes regarding participants' preferences regarding uncertainty highlighting and code completion in general.

 \paragraph{Granularity of uncertainty highlighting} Unlike discriminative models that output a single value for a task, language models output a series of tokens.
 Because of this, uncertainty about the outputs of language models---and generative models more broadly---can be defined and presented at various levels, from token-level uncertainty (like the generation probabilities and edit model used in our study) to uncertainty about the output as a whole (full code completions, in the case of code completion tools) and anything in between.